 We are not simply a family society, we are also a marriage society…The reality of that country is that gay people and straight people, left-handed people and right-handed people, all aspire for one thing in common – to find love.
 And for many who find love, they also aspire to have the law and society recognize, protect, affirm, and give legitimacy to that love.
 One way of doing that, is marriage.

 In a country that still struggles to accept inter-caste and inter-religious wedding, despite it being legal, The Marriage Project will clearly be an uphill task.
-But, it is also an important one.
-Because it's high time we stop policing love.
+But, it is also an important one, and it’s heartening to see Guruswamy, and her legal team, take the first step in legalizing same-sex marriages in India.
+Because it’s high time we stop policing love.